How Much Does a Professional Website Cost in the UK?

 How do design complexity and functionality affect pricing?

 Design and functionality map directly to time and specialist skills, which is why they often dominate budgets.
 Template-based projects reduce design hours but limit uniqueness and conversion optimisation.
 Bespoke UI/UX requires discovery, prototyping and iteration, which raises costs.
-Many features (like bookings or basic CRM connections) can be implemented with plugins at modest cost; truly bespoke back-end logic or payment reconciliation requires developer time and thorough testing.
+Many features (such as bookings or basic CRM integrations) can be implemented with plugins at modest cost; truly bespoke back-end logic or payment reconciliation requires developer time and thorough testing.
 When choosing between plugins and custom code, consider maintenance and future scalability: plugins get you live fast, custom work removes future constraints but increases upfront spend.

 What role do content creation and SEO integration play in website costs?